2014 Rafael Nadal tennis season: Australian Open

 Nadal reached his third final Down Under by dispatching his old rival Roger Federer in the semi-finals with a straight set victory and by dropping only one set on the way, against Grigor Dimitrov in the quarter-finals.
 Victory in the final would have seen Nadal equal Pete Sampras's total of 14 major titles and also become only the third man to win all four grand slams at least twice, Roy Emerson and Rod Laver being the other two.
 In the final, though, he was unexpectedly beaten by Stanislas Wawrinka, who had previously never beaten Nadal or even won a set against him in 12 previous meetings.
 At a set and a break down, Nadal sustained a back injury that saw him swiftly lose the second set.
 He recovered enough to win the third and fought hard before Wawrinka prevailed in four sets.

 Rio Open

 Nadal won the inaugural Rio Open after beating Alexandr Dolgopolov in the final on February 23.
 In the semifinal a day earlier, he had to save two match points in the 3rd set tie breaker to win against Pablo Andújar.

 Indian Wells Masters

 Nadal next competed in the Indian Wells Masters.
-He received a bye in the first round and fought back from a set down to overcome Radek Stepanek in the second round.
+He received a bye in the first round and fought back from a set down to overcome Radek Štěpánek in the second round.
 His tournament ended in the next round, though, as Alexandr Dolgopolov exacted a measure of revenge for his Rio Open final loss by dispatching Nadal in a third set tie break.